 - For more information, including key definitions, please visit the Law page.

-Approved and Potential Stewardship Organizations
+Approved Stewardship Organizations

 The list is not an endorsement or recommendation by CalRecycle.
 Per statute, a covered entity may submit a stewardship plan independently, or a group of covered entities may establish a stewardship organization and submit a stewardship plan to CalRecycle (see PRC section 42030(w)).